Scrapple – it’s very Pennsylvania thing.

 This regional favorite is found as easily in the Coal Region of Northeastern Pennsylvania as it is in the middle of PA Dutch country in the south-central portion of the state and around the Philadelphie area.
 Many a “coalcracker” breakfast starts with some pieces of scrapple on the plate.

-I happen to love it, although I am particular about my way of preparing it; I like it sliced thin and fried crispy.
+I am very particular about my way of preparing it; I like it sliced thin and fried crispy.
 The outside must have some crunch or I’m not a happy camper.

 I ordered scrapple in a local cafe here in Johnstown a few months ago.
 I was really hungry for it; my husband is not a fan, so rather than cook it for myself at home, I thought I’d treat myself and let someone else do the work.